Brazil Indian-farmer standoff intensifies, tribes storm Congress

 For an amendment to pass, however, a congressional committee must be formed to study it.
 The Indians only left Congress Tuesday evening after the chamber's president promised such a committee would not be formed in the first half of this year.

-"It's not enough, we need this committee to be canceled for good," said Paulino Montejo, a representative for the indigenous organization Apib, which organized the protest.
+"It's not enough, we need this committee to be cancelled for good," said Paulino Montejo, a representative for the indigenous organization Apib, which organized the protest.

 "But we showed that there are entities in Congress that want to roll back indigenous rights in Brazil, from that standpoint it was a great success," he told Reuters on Wednesday.